 “How about this then!”
 Shouted someone from behind them, and Ranma turned, seeing another man in armor coming at him.

-“Er, not much better dude,” Ranma replied before he dodged to one side only his sixth sense warning him in enough time to dodge some unseen attack which cut his shirt as it passed.
+“Er, not much better dude,” Ranma replied before he dodged to one side only his sixth sense warning him in enough time to dodge some unseen attack, which cut his shirt as it passed.
 “What the?!”

 Ranma barely dodged the next attack, feeling the air move to that side.
 The blade still cut across his forehead, sending blood dripping into his eyes and blinding him on that side for a moment.
 But Ranma’s ki healing kicked in, healing the wounds slowly, even as Ranma closed his eyes, and began to try to visualize where the attack was coming from.